jcierocki/datathon-kul-voodoo-boyz/README.md

 ## Data and modelling:

 Image data consists of ~ 13k images od size ~ 512x512, being either real or generated, with proportion ~ 1:3 (class imbalance).
 Among the ~ 10k images of real artwork, we were able to match movements to ~ 4k of them (based on Artwork -- Artist -- Movement relation in the graph).
-Howewer we were able to provide unique movement only for 2872 images.
+Howewer we were able to provide unique movements only for 2872 images.

-We used that data mentioned above to train 3 different models.
+We used the data mentioned above to develop 3 different ML models.

 1. SVM-based syntetic (generated) image detector:
     - grayscale, 64x64 middle pixels crop